 - Depression.
 Many males who are constantly presented with images of the Hollywood body type begin to hate themselves.
 When males are constantly trying their hardest to exercise and diet and fail to obtain the ideal body type they see in the media, they become frustrated with themselves and often question their self worth.
 This lack of self confidence, and resulting self-destructive behavior is extremely dangerous as it can lead to depression.

 - Risky sexual behavior.
 Many men who feel unlovable because they do not live up the media’s depiction of beauty find themselves engaging in risky sexual behavior.
-Often unprotected, this risky sexual behavior can lead to the contraction of HIV and other dangerous venereal diseases.
+Often unprotected, this risky sexual behavior can lead to the contraction of HIV and other dangerous sexually transmitted infections (STIs).

 Because the gay community is much smaller than the heterosexual community, it is more often difficult for gay males to find romantic partners.
 With the increasing pressure of the media, many gay males who are obsessed with their own body image only date people who are also obsessed with how they look, making it hard to break the cycle.
 A recent study found that gay men and heterosexual women have the most negative body image, while lesbians and heterosexual men are the most comfortable.
 Straight women have a larger pool of male suitors, so it more likely that they will find a male partner who will love and accept her the way she is, helping to reduce BDD.
 However, in today’s society it has become increasingly difficult to find gay males who do not judge other based on what the media depicts others should look like.
 Unfortunately, it is rare to see a gay male with a gym-toned body dating someone who is average in appearance.